Do You Feel Overwhelmed And Unsure Where You Can Turn For Support?

 Find Support From The Comfort Of Your Own Home

 If you are ready to start or continue your journey of healing and growth, our Bible-informed, Christ-centered approach at Life Training Christian Counseling can help.
-We invite you to contact us at (502) 717-LIFE (5433) for an initial consultation to discuss any questions you may have.
+We invite you to contact us at (502) 717-LIFE (5433) to learn more about us and to schedule an initial online session.